DarkStarSword/3d-fixes/The Witness/README.md

 Important note about Puzzles
 ----------------------------
 There are a few puzzles in this game that are designed to rely on a 2D perspective and would be difficult to solve in 3D.
-For these puzzles, hold the Q key to temporarily reduce the separation so that the solution can be seen.
+For these puzzles, hold either Q or the middle mouse button to temporarily reduce the separation so that the solution can be seen.

 Keys
 ----
 - Backslash: Activate recommended convergence
-- Q: Hold to temporarily reduce separation for certain puzzles
+- Q / Middle Mouse: Hold to temporarily reduce separation for certain puzzles

 Like my Work?
 -------------